 Where to Get a Good Night’s Sleep

 Getting a good night’s rest is crucial for a good race, and Steamboat Springs is full of welcoming accommodations that range from rustic to luxe.
-Resort Group offers many options for condo-type lodging while Residence Inn offers the amenities of a hotel with kitchenettes and is dog-friendly.
+Retreatia offers many options for condo-type lodging while Gravity Haus offers the amenities of a hotel with unique on-site amenities and is dog-friendly.
 Some charming options in the downtown corridor include the historic Rabbit Ears Motel, which is within walking distance of the finish line, the Old West glamour of Hotel Bristol, and the pet-friendly and affordable Nordic Lodge.
 For a more outdoorsy experience, the Steamboat Springs KOA is located just west of downtown, and you’ll also find a wide variety of camping options in area parks.

 Where to Fuel

 Whether you pounded out those 26.2 miles or were a rockstar spectator, you’ll be treated like a winner at the world-class dining options in Steamboat.
 Near the starting line are some of the best tacos in town at Salt and Lime.
 Find the best happy hour in town at the Mahogany Ridge Brewery & Grill, which serves up award-winning house-brewed beer and an appetizer menu as intriguing as it is extensive.
 To kick back and make a night out of it, Aurum Food & Wine presents seasonal American fine dining with a riverfront view and an ever-changing menu.

 If you’re flying to Steamboat, Denver International Airport has the most frequent flights—and rental car options.
 Another option is to fly into the Yampa Valley Regional Airport, which is just 30 miles from Steamboat.
 Make sure to book your ground transportation in advance.